hagenbuch/php-db-backup/README.md

 - Keep weekly backups for a number of weeks
 - Keep monthly backups for a number of months

-# Usage:
+## Usage

-Called from a cronjob (like wget http://domain.tld/db-backup.php?secrettoken=xyz ) or included from / appended to another script
+Call from a cronjob (like wget http://domain.tld/db-backup.php?secrettoken=xyz ) or included from / appended to another script

-# License
+## License

-MIT
+MIT License

-# Author
+## Author

 Andreas Delleske

-# Dependencies
+## Dependencies

 - SQL (MySQL, MariaDB)
 - PHP > 5.6 on Apache webserver